fmohr/tabpfnvsnaiveautoml/README.md

 used with ensembling of 4

 ### Naive AutoML
 used with a very short HPO phase of 10 (purely random) hyperparameter configurations; no BO etc. is applied.
+No ensembles.

+In this setup, it is basically a *greedy algorithm selection* + tiny HPO phase.

 ## Results
 ### Test Accuracy